Having more, or living better?

 https://steadystatemanchester.wordpress.com/2012/11/13/our-first-reports-published-in-place-of-growth-and-living-well/ Also see the launch event on Tuesday 20th November.

-Reblogged from Steady State Manchester:
+Steady State Manchester

 Growth of the economy is generally taken to be an unqualified measure of success, but scientists from a range of disciplines are asking whether we might already have had too much of a good thing.
 Meanwhile, political economists are returning to the fundamental question of what the economy is for and what the consequences of setting other goals might be.
 In Manchester, the City Council and civil society groups are considering the practicalities at a city scale and wondering if the financial crisis means that regional economies may struggle to return to economic growth in the long term.